apache/stanbol/enhancement-engines/lucenefstlinking/README.md

 The following parameters are supported by the Engine:

 * __field__: The indexed field in the configured Solr index.
 In multilingual scenarios this might be the 'base name' of the field that is extended by a prefix or suffix to get the actual field name in the Solr index (see also the field encoding configuration)
-* __stored__: The field in the Solr index with the stored label information.
+* __stored__ (default: _field_ value) : The field in the Solr index with the stored label information.
 This parameter is optional.
 If not present `stored` is assumed to be equals to `field`.
-* __fst__: Optionally allows to manually specify the base file name of the FST models.
+* __fst__ (default based on _field_ value): Optionally allows to manually specify the base file name of the FST models.
 Those files are assumed within the data directory of the configured Solr index under `fst/{fst}.{lang}.fst`.
 By default the configured `field` name is used (with non alpha-numeric chars replaced by '_').If runtime creation is enabled those files will be created if not present.
-* __generate__: If enabled the Engine will generate missing FST models.
-NOTE that the creation of FST models is an expensive operation.
+* __generate__ (default: false): If enabled the Engine will generate missing FST models.
+If this is enabled the engine will also be able to update FST models after changes to the Solr Index. __NOTE__ that the creation of FST models is an expensive operation (both CPU and memory wise).
+The FST engine uses a pool of low priority threads to create FST models.
+The size of the pool can be configured by using the `enhancer.engines.linking.solrfst.fstThreadPoolSize` parameter.
 Because of this the default is `false`.

 A more advanced Configuration might look like: